Taissa Farmiga: 2015–2016: Rise to prominence in mainstream film

-2017–present: Established actress and current work
+2017–2021: Established film actress

 Farmiga reprised her voice role as Raven in Teen Titans: The Judas Contract, again directed by Sam Liu, which premiered at the 2017 WonderCon.
 She next played Emma Ertz in Elizabeth Chomko's drama film What They Had, and re-teamed with director Hannah Fidell for the comedy film The Long Dumb Road, both of which premiered at the 2018 Sundance.
-Farmiga next appeared as the Catholic novitiate Sister Irene in Corin Hardy's horror film The Nun, the fifth film in The Conjuring Universe, which was released in September 2018, and emerged as the highest-grossing film in its series.
+Farmiga next appeared as the Catholic novitiate Sister Irene in Corin Hardy's horror film The Nun, the fifth film in The Conjuring Universe, which was released in September 2018, and became the highest-grossing film in its series.

 In August 2018, it was confirmed that Farmiga would return to American Horror Story for the eighth season of the series, American Horror Story: Apocalypse, portraying both her Murder House and Coven characters, Violet Harmon and Zoe Benson.

 Farmiga then played protagonist Merricat Blackwood in Stacie Passon's film adaptation of Shirley Jackson's mystery novel We Have Always Lived in the Castle, which premiered at the 2018 LA Film Festival.
 She also appeared alongside Clint Eastwood and Bradley Cooper in the Eastwood-directed drama film The Mule, released in December 2018.

 In May 2019, Farmiga appeared as Annie Miller in an episode of the CBS All Access series of The Twilight Zone, a reboot of the 1959 TV series of the same name, where she starred opposite Rhea Seehorn, Luke Kirby and Ike Barinholtz.
+The following year, she also guest starred as Hannah Stolsfiss in 3 episodes of the horror anthology series 50 States of Fright for Quibi.

+2022–present: The Gilded Age and further film roles

-That same year, Farmiga was cast in the HBO period drama series The Gilded Age as socialite Gladys Russell.
+In 2022, Farmiga began starring in the HBO period drama series The Gilded Age as socialite Gladys Russell, the daughter of Carrie Coon’s character.
+The following year, she reprised her role as Sister Irene in the supernatural horror sequel The Nun II.

+Farmiga next starred in the independent romantic drama film She Taught Love in the supporting role of Samantha Miron, which was released by Hulu on September 27, 2024.

 Personal life

 Farmiga owns a home in Los Feliz, Los Angeles.
 In May 2019, she was reported to be engaged to screenwriter and director Hadley Klein.
 They were married in an intimate ceremony at their home on August 8, 2020.

+On the official HBO Gilded Age podcast released July 13, 2025, she announced she was divorced.
+The divorce apparently dates to early July 2024.